made-ml-in-prod-2022/traptrip/online_inference/README.md

 ## Docker optimizations
 1. Use python:3.9-slim instead of python:3.9
-2. Add files useless for container to .dockerignore Final image size is 76.43 Mb.
+2. Add files useless for container to .dockerignore Final image size is 76.43 Mb (compressed).